smartdevicelink/sdl_app_library_guides/docs/Getting Started/Integration Basics - iOS/index.md

 ```

 !!!
 NOTE
 If you are connecting your app to an emulator using a TCP connection, the IP address is your computer or virtual machine’s IP address, and the port number is usually 12345.
+If you are connecting to [Manticore](https://smartdevicelink.com/resources/manticore/), the Manticore UI will give you your IP / Port to connect to.
 !!!

 ### 2. Short App Name (optional)